javanto/javanto.github.com/blog/_posts/2012-03-03-customizing-html5-form-validation-error-messages.md

 Easy, huh!

 Now, when most of you readers are busy fiddling with it, is time for some warnings.
 It hasn't been tested much, it's pre-pre-alpha, so it contain bugs.
 Also, I'm not (yet) a true JavaScript wizard, so the implementation might just suck.
-Anyhow, feedback is welcome, so please use the comment facility below and fork button on GitHub!
+Anyhow, feedback is welcome, so please use the comment facility below and the fork button on GitHub!